 PregnancyTeratogenic Effects - Pregnancy Category C

 Etodolac should be used during pregnancy only if the potential benefits justify the potential risk to the fetus.
-Because of the known effects of NSAIDs on parturition and on the human fetal cardiovascular system with respect to closure of the ductus arteriosus, use during late pregnancy should be avoided.
+Because of the known effects of NSAIDs on the fetal cardiovascular system (closure of the ductus arteriosus), use during pregnancy (particularly during the third trimester) should be avoided.

 Labor and Delivery

 In rat studies with NSAIDs, as with other drugs known to inhibit prostaglandin synthesis, an increased incidence of dystocia, delayed parturition, and decreased pup survival occurred.
 The effects of etodolac on labor and delivery in pregnant women are unknown.